 Jeanette Thal died in December of 1958.
 Samuel Thal continued to live at 354 Marlborough until his death in April of 1964.

 On October 8, 1964, 354 Marlborough was purchased from the estate of Samuel Thal by Eliot (called Peter) Warden Denault, Jr., owner and operator of oil storage tank facilities.
 He lived in one of the two apartments.
 In 1966, he married to Dorothy Bartels.
 They continued to live at 354 Marlborough until the early 1970s.
 At about that time, based on City Directory entries, they appear to have increased the number of units to four or five.

 On February 3, 1993, he transferred the property to himself and his wife as trustees of the Denault Marlborough Realty Trust.

 On June 2, 1999, 354 Marlborough was purchased from the Denaults by Efharis Alepedis and Betty Alepedis Stoukedis.
-On February 5, 2003, they transferred the property to the 354 Marlborough Street LLC.
+On February 5, 2003, they transferred the property to the 354 Marlborough Street LLC, managed by Efharis Alepedis.

-354 Marlborough remained a multiple dwelling in 2015, assessed as a four- to six-family dwelling.
+354 Marlborough continued to be assessed as a four- to six-family dwelling in 2021.